HausDAO/daohaus-website/docs/devs/async-await.md

 #### All Async/Await calls need to be wrapped in a try/catch block

-Not wrapping a fetch in a try/catch assumes that this call will work 100% of the time.
-Obviously it won't.
+Not wrapping a fetch in a try/catch assumes that this call will work 100% of the time, it won't.

 #### All promise/.then calls require a .catch